Tsubaki: Um... That isn't very convincing coming from you, Litchi...

 - Lady of War Yue Ying was very modest with her choice of clothing,◊ befitting her status as a Renaissance Woman, Brainy Brunette, Cultured Warrior, The Engineer, etc. This goes a bit out of the window in 6◊ and 7, but she still manages to be more conservative than most of the other ladies, who seem to have a thing for barring a good deal of skin on the battlefield, and in 8 she adopts another modest outfit.◊

 - In Samurai Warriors, Ginchiyo Tachibana is often wearing full armor of some kind while most of the other female characters are wearing far less.
 Aya Gozen is also covered with her Buddhist robe.

 - In Warriors Orochi, Joan of Arc wears full plate armor.
 Compare this◊ to Da Ji◊ and Nuwa,◊ to say nothing of Ayane, and the difference is incredible.

 - Tali doesn't have much choice in this regard.
 She's a Quarian, a race that has to wear environmental suits at all times due to weak immune systems.

-- Ashley can also be considered this, wearing full armor.
-If you date her in the first game, and then date Miranda in the second, she'll bring it up by reminding you, she doesn't fight in a swimsuit.
+- Ashley, wearing full armor.
+If you date her in the first game and then date Miranda in the second, she'll bring it up by reminding you she doesn't fight in a swimsuit.